 Bronchodilators work by relaxing the muscles in the airways.
 The relaxation causes the airways to open up and the bronchial tubes to widen.
-Various types work in slightly different ways.
+There are different types, each working in slightly different ways.
+They include:

-Beta 2-agonists stimulate beta-adrenoceptors in the airway.
-This class of bronchodilator causes the smooth muscles surrounding the airways to relax.
-This improves airflow and reduces symptoms, such as shortness of breath.
+This class of bronchodilator causes the smooth muscles surrounding the airways to relax by stimulating beta-adrenoceptors in the airways.
+This

 Anticholinergic bronchodilators block the action of acetylcholine.
 Acetylcholine is a chemical released by the nerves that can lead to tightening of the bronchial tubes.
 By blocking the chemical, anticholinergic bronchodilators cause the airways to relax and open.

 As with beta-2 agonists, Anticholinergic drugs come in both short-acting and long-acting forms.
 Some long-acting forms include:

 - tiotropium bromide